1. What is a correlated subquery?

 or unexpected results.
 The subquery should ideally return a single value unless

-you're using EXISTS
+you're using EXISTS,

-or IN
+or IN.

-12. How do correlated subqueries compare to JOIN
+12. How do correlated subqueries compare to JOIN operations?

 · Correlated Subqueries: Useful when you need to filter data based on dynamic conditions, often row-by-row.